 Making hospitals less dangerous

 This disastrous progression of illness to increasing disability can be partly ameliorated by planned in-patient exercise programmes.
-These are now being implemented in many geriatric departments with some success but need to be spread more widely to ensure as rapid recovery as possible in surgical wards.
-The main obstruction to the full implementation of in-patient habilitation is lack of staff.
+These are now being implemented in many geriatric departments with some success but need to be spread more widely to ensure a rapid recovery as possible in surgical wards.
+The main obstruction to the full implementation of in-patient habilitation is the lack of staff.
 There are not enough nurses/care assistants to supervise unsteady elderly patients moving about the ward and not enough physiotherapists to help them to increase their activity levels.
 With the NHS being as cash-strapped as it is, it may take many decades to reduce the detraining effect of hospital admission.
 In the meantime, getting the patient home as quickly as possible is probably the best solution.

 Healthspan versus Lifespan

 I am very sorry that for many months there has been a problem with this Blog.
 A large proportion of subscribers has not been receiving regular notification of the weekly Blog.
 In an attempt to rectify this I managed to disable the website completely so that the Blog became unobtainable.
 Very many thanks to Sanzen’s technical administrator and to Mandi of Pink Spaghetti for rescuing me from my incompetence.
-With their help I hope that this Blog is now reaching all the subscribers.
+With their help, I hope that this Blog is now reaching all the subscribers.